General

 Make sure to check the rules for the complete, official

 description of the contest requirements.
-The contest is a two-tiered
+The contest is a multi-tiered

 competition among teams of students representing institutions of higher

 education.
-Teams first compete in the Regional Contests, held around the
+Teams first compete in the Regional Contests;

 The Mid-Atlantic Regional Contest lasts for five hours.
 Each